British Aerospace: Programmes

-Prior to the formation of British Aerospace, its predecessors were involved in several aircraft programmes.
+British Aerospace inherited a number of live development programmes from its predecessors.
 Scottish Aviation was working on a project for a 19-seat turboprop airliner, an upgraded version of the Handley Page Jetstream.
-BAe continued development and placed the Jetstream 31 into production after the first flight of the prototype in March 1980.
-At the same time, production of Hawker Siddeley’s HS 125 business jet, Harrier VTOL jet fighter and HS 748 turboprop airliner continued under BAe, as did the that of the Trident jet airliner for a short time.
-Similarly, low-rate production of the British Aircraft Corporation‘s One-Eleven jet airliner and Strikemaster two-seat military jet trainer/attack aircraft — and the iconic Concorde supersonic airliner — also continued.
+BAe placed the Jetstream 31 into production after the first flight of the prototype in March 1980.
+At the same time, production of Hawker Siddeley's HS 125 business jet, Harrier VTOL jet fighter and HS 748 turboprop airliner continued under BAe, as did that of the Trident jet airliner for a short time.
+Similarly, low-rate production of the BAC One-Eleven jet airliner, the Strikemaster two-seat military jet trainer/attack aircraft, and the iconic Concorde supersonic airliner also continued.

 On 29 July 1976, less than a year prior to BAe's formation, the contract for production of the first batch of the Panavia Tornado, an advanced nuclear-capable fighter bomber, was signed.
 It was developed and produced via a multinational company, Panavia Aircraft GmbH, of which BAe was one of several companies to be heavily involved.
 On 10 July 1979, the maiden flight of a production Tornado occurred.
 On 5 and 6 June 1979, the first aircraft were delivered to the RAF and German Air Force respectively.
 On 25 September 1981, the first Italian Tornado was delivered.

 The Tornado would be produced in large numbers, the 500th aircraft to be completed was delivered to West Germany on 19 December 1987.
 Production of the Tornado ended in 1998, the final batch being delivered to the Royal Saudi Air Force, that had ordered a total of 96 IDS Tornados.
 Aviation author Jon Lake noted that "The Trinational Panavia Consortium produced just short of 1,000 Tornados, making it one of the most successful postwar bomber programs".

 In 1978, BAe relaunched the BAe 146, a short-haul regional airliner that had been previously worked on by Hawker Siddeley.
 The company marketed it as a quiet and economic turbofan-powered compact airliner that could replace the previous generation of turboprop-powered feeder aircraft.
 In 1982, the first completed aircraft made its first flight.
 Upon its launch into service the following year, it was hailed as being "the world's quietest jetliner".
 In 1993, an upgraded model of the BAe 146, referred to as the Avro RJ series, superseded the original; changes included the replacement of the original Lycoming ALF 502 turbofan engines by higher-thrust LF 507 turbofan engines, which were housed in redesigned nacelles.
 The Avro RJ series also featured a modernised cockpit with EFIS replacing the analogue ADI, HSI, and engine instrumentation.
 Production of the Avro RJ ended with the final four aircraft being delivered in late 2003; a total of 173 Avro RJ aircraft was delivered between 1993 and 2003.